aidanrich/NoteTakerApp/README.md

 # NoteTakerApp
 ## Description
-- We were tasked with creating a note taker app that would live on heroku and take advantage of express.js to hold persistent data.
+- We were tasked with creating a note taker app that would go live on heroku and take advantage of express.js to hold persistent data.
-- This project helped us learn about express.js, and routes.
+- This project helped us learn about express.js, json parsing and routes.
 ## Table of Contents
 - [Usage](#usage)
 - [Credits](#credits)